 Each band “customizes” their contracts by attaching specific demands via something called a “rider”.
 Each contract can have hundreds of such riders.

-You’ve probably more familiar with the “outrageous” personal requests artists have made over the years.
+You’ve probably more familiar with the “outrageous” personal riders artists have included over the years.
 For example, Willie Nelson requires that all his shows be smoke-free (don’t ask about Willie’s own type of “smoke”).
 The Beach Boys demand several Bic lighters in the backstage area, but absolutely no green ones.
 Country group Alabama demands that NO ANIMALS OF ANY KIND be allowed backstage.
 Meanwhile, animal lover Paul McCartney not only bans leather furniture backstage, he’s also banned all types of synthetic leather as well.
 Madonna once requested some $200 French candles for her dressing room.
 And to the very end, Prince required that EVERYTHING in his dressing room be covered in plastic wrap (yes, really).

 “Article 148: There will be fifteen amperage voltage sockets at twenty-foot spaces, spaced evenly, providing nineteen amperes total, on beams suspended from the ceiling of the venue, which shall be able to support a total gross weight of 5,600 pounds each, and be suspended no less than 30 feet, but no more than 37.5 feet, above the stage surface.”